checkpoint

 yarn add @snapshot-labs/checkpoint@beta

-Three arguments are required to initialize a Checkpoint instance.
+Two arguments can be used to initialize a Checkpoint instance.
 These are:

 Creating a Checkpoint Configuration

-A checkpoint configuration is an object that defines the smart contract addresses and their respective events.
-For this guide, we will be indexing the list of posts and authors for this Poster Contract.
-A copy of this contract is deployed to the goerli-alpha network at the address: 0x04d10712e72b971262f5df09506bbdbdd7f729724030fa909e8c8e7ac2fd0012.
+A Checkpoint configuration is an object that defines the smart contract addresses and their respective events.
+For this guide, we will be indexing the list of posts and authors for this .
+A copy of this contract is deployed on following Starknet networks:

 import { CheckpointConfig } from "@snapshot-labs/checkpoint";